 The process for reclaiming your citizenship is relatively straightforward, as long as you understand the potential caveat with keeping your existing citizenship.
 Overall, the process usually takes a total of a year and a half to complete.

-I do believe it’s possible that Lithuania will change its law on ancestral citizenship again, only this time in your favor.
-There is question as to whether the law prohibiting certain people with Lithuanian blood from (easily) claiming their citizenship is constitutional, and one expert here told me he suspects things may get easier in the next year.[UPDATE: So far, there has been talk of such easing, but nothing has developed.]
+There is question as to whether the law prohibiting certain people with Lithuanian blood from (easily) claiming their citizenship is constitutional, and one expert here told me he suspects things may get easier still, but there are no immediate signs of that happening.